Festus Akinbusoye

-Festus Kehinde Akinbusoye (born June 1978) is a British Conservative Party politician who was the Bedfordshire Police and Crime Commissioner from 2021 to 2024.
+Festus Kehinde Akinbusoye (born June 1978) is a British Conservative Party politician who is councillor for Abbey Road Ward on Westminster City Council and was the Bedfordshire Police and Crime Commissioner from 2021 to 2024.
 He was the first black Briton to serve as a police and crime commissioner.

 Akinbusoye stood as his party's candidate in the 2023 Mid Bedfordshire by-election following the resignation of Nadine Dorries.
 He lost the by-election, coming in second place to the Labour candidate Alistair Strathern.

-The following year, Akinbusoye lost re-election as police and crime commissioner.
+In 2024, Akinbusoye lost re-election as police and crime commissioner.
+He was elected to Westminster City Council on 6 May 2026.
+In September 2026, Akinbusoye announced that he had applied to be the Conservative Party candidate for the upcoming 2028 London Mayoral Election.

 Early life and education

 Born in Lagos, Nigeria to Nigerian parents, Akinbusoye emigrated in 1991, as a thirteen-year-old with his parents and twin sister.
 The family settled in Canning Town, East London.

 Akinbusoye studied at St Paul's Way School, and the City of Westminster College.
 He later studied at the London College of Printing and Distributive Trades at the University of the Arts London and read for a master's degree in international studies and diplomacy from the School of Oriental and African Studies at the University of London.

 Akinbusoye played basketball at university, and played professionally in what was then called the Budweiser British Basketball League.
 He has a collection of 40 Air Jordan basketball trainers.